Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 **NOTE!**

 >If you plan to use this bundle in your enviroment, requirement is that  you will give feedback and description of your environment and purpose  of your wiki here: https://www.mediawiki.org/wiki/Extension_talk:WYSIWYG#Version_of_source_bundles_38239.
-If you are not willing to obey abowe humble request, then you may not use this bundle for any purposes.
+If you are not willing to obey this humble request, then you may not use this bundle for any purposes.

 ----------
-**You can find infromation about following issues below:**
+**You can find information about following issues below:**
-- History of modifications (in reverse order)
+- history of modifications (in reverse order)
-- Compatible Mediawiki environment
+- compatible Mediawiki environment
-- Short installation instructions
+- short installation instructions
-- Compatible browsers
-- Browser settings
+- compatible browsers and browser settings

 ================